SansamLab-Pipelines-Genomics/HiC-SnakeMake/README.md

 --output {cluster.output}'"
 ```

-### 8. Checke results, and when finished, exit environment.
+### 8. Check results, and when finished, exit environment.
 The results will be saved to the "results" folder.
 Look over log files generated in either the logs/ or logs/snakelogs folders (depending on whether slurm was used).
 ```bash
 conda deactivate